dani-dot/iphone-sim-unlock/README.md

    -  if they ask for too much money or they refuse to unlock it , this guide is for you

 3. To my knowledge there is no software or website for unlocking that works or its real , 99% of them are scams
-4. The only unofficial way to sim unlock your iphone is through hardware unlocking (simunlock chips/cards) like Heicard, Rsim or others, in this guide im going to talk about rsim because its the only one i have used
+4. The only unofficial way to sim unlock your iphone is through hardware unlocking (simunlock chips/cards) like Heicard, Rsim or others.
+In this guide im going to talk about rsim because its the only one i have used
 5. Heicard, Rsim or other such cards only work for physical sim devices (physical sim + esim or dual physical sim) and you can only use the physical sim.
 I have seen some esim unlock products but i havent tested them
 # R-SIM
 ### What is R-SIM?